2010 Alaska DHC-3 crash

-On August 9, 2010, a privately operated amphibious floatplane crashed near Aleknagik, Alaska, killing five of the nine people on board.
+On August 9, 2010, a privately operated de Havilland Canada DHC-3 Otter amphibious floatplane crashed near Aleknagik, Alaska, killing five of the nine people on board.
 The fatalities included former U.S. Senator Ted Stevens, while the survivors included former Administrator of NASA and then-CEO of EADS North America Sean O'Keefe, his son, and future Deputy Administrator of NASA James Morhard.

 The aircraft, a single-engine de Havilland Canada DHC-3 Otter registered to GCI, crashed on a mountainside while on a flight between two fishing lodges.
 Stevens and O'Keefe had been on a fishing trip.
 The wreckage was quickly located after an aerial search, but rescue efforts were hampered by poor weather.

 Accident

 The floatplane crashed at around 2:30 p.m.
 Alaska Daylight Time (UTC-8), 10 mi northwest of Aleknagik.
 After it was reported that the aircraft had not landed as scheduled, other pilots launched a search and located the wreckage on a 40-degree slope in the mountainous Dillingham region.
 The flight was being conducted under visual flight rules and was not monitored by radar at the time of the accident, since there is no such coverage in the area under 4000 feet.
 Other pilots who had flown in the same area during the course of the day described weather conditions in the region as "very bad" with visibility at times being less than 1 mi.